Above: Click map to enlarge.

 3: Follow the direction of the sign, climbing the flight of steps.
 The path winds first to the left, and then to the right.
 There are some great views of the Georgian spa town of Buxton from this point, nestling in the valley to the right.

-4: Go over a ladder stile* across the stone wall, and follow the narrow footpath as it meanders over the moorland. (*Now removed.)
+4: Go through a small gate in the stone wall, and follow the narrow footpath as it meanders over the moorland.

 5: Look out for a fork in the path just over the rise (it’s easy to miss), and follow it diagonally left until you come to a stone wall on your right.
-Follow this path down the slope, keeping the stone wall to your right, until you reach a flat track crossing from left to right.
+Follow this path down the slope, keeping the wall to your right, until you reach a flat track crossing from left to right.

 6: This was once the Cromford & High Peak Railway which connected canals at Cromford and Whaley Bridge.
 There’s lots of information on the website about this line.
 To the left is the blocked exit of one of the longest tunnels.
 Walk 12 follows much of the line.